zenglg/unvme/README.md

     $ OUTDIR=out/cs test/unvme-benchmark /dev/vfio/X

-To reset and get benchmark results for the NVMe kernel space driver, run:
+To produce benchmark results for the NVMe kernel space driver, run:

     $ test/unvme-setup reset
     $ OUTDIR=out/nvme test/unvme-benchmark /dev/nvme0n1

+To produce benchmark results for the Intel SPDK, do the following:

+    1) Add "iommu=pt" argument to your boot command line and reboot.
+    2) Build SPDK code and run setup per SPDK instructions.
+    3) Set SPDK_ROOT_DIR in the Makefile.def
+    4) Use 'lspci' to get the PCI info of the NVMe device you want to test, e.g.:
+        $ lspci | grep Volatile
+        05:00.0 Non-Volatile memory controller: Intel Corporation PCIe Data Center SSD (rev 01)

+    5) Then run the benchmark script as:
+        $ OUTDIR=out/spdk test/unvme-benchmark /spdk/05:00.0

 Notes on unvme-benchmark script: